 IGF Poland 2025

-IGF Poland 2025 will take place on 24 and 25 November in Warsaw.
-The conference will be co-organised by the Ministry of Digital Affairs and NASK - National Research Institute.
+IGF Poland 2025 took place on 24 and 25 November in Warsaw.
+The conference was co-organised by the Ministry of Digital Affairs and NASK - National Research Institute.
 IGF Poland is a part of the UN IGF National and Regional Initiatives network and serves as the national Internet Governance Forum for local stakeholders.
 It is aimed at shaping and facilitating discussion on the development of digital space and on current and key issues related to the functioning of the Internet at the local level.

-This year's Forum will last two days.
-The organizers have already prepared a draft program for the first day of the conference, which will feature discussions organized by the Ministry of Digital Affairs.
+This year's Forum lasted two days.
+The organizers prepared a draft program for the first day of the conference, which featured discussions organized by the Ministry of Digital Affairs.

-After the official opening by the Deputy Prime Minister and Minister of Digital Affairs of the Republic of Poland Krzysztof Gawkowski, participants will listen to a keynote speech by Edwin Bendyk, President of the Stefan Batory Foundation, who will answer the question: “Where is the digital world heading?”
-The speech will focus on trends in the world of technology, what they mean, and how they affect countries and people.
+After the official opening by the Deputy Prime Minister and Minister of Digital Affairs of the Republic of Poland Krzysztof Gawkowski, participants listened to a keynote speech by Edwin Bendyk, President of the Stefan Batory Foundation, who answered the question: “Where is the digital world heading?”
+The speech focused on trends in the world of technology, what they mean, and how they affect countries and people.

-The next item on the agenda will be a debate entitled “What does technology policy look like today and tomorrow”, moderated by Sylwia Czubkowska.
-The discussion will focus on changes in the operating models of countries and geopolitical blocs in the face of digital challenges.
+The next item on the agenda was a debate entitled “What does technology policy look like today and tomorrow”, moderated by Sylwia Czubkowska.
+The discussion focused on changes in the operating models of countries and geopolitical blocs in the face of digital challenges.

-Together with Karol Tokarczyk from Polityka Insight, participants will try to answer the question “What does the Polish digital economy need” in order to develop dynamically, yet in a sustainable and responsible manner.
+Together with Karol Tokarczyk from Polityka Insight, participants tried to answer the question “What does the Polish digital economy need” in order to develop dynamically, yet in a sustainable and responsible manner.

-Sessions selected by the Programme Board through an open call will take place on the second day of the Forum and will be held within four thematic tracks:
+Sessions selected by the Program Board through an open call took place on the second day of the Forum and were held within four thematic tracks:

 - Smart City: people at the heart of smart solutions